Ramakrishnachandu/career-zenith/README.md

 ## 🛠️ Tech Stack

-CareerNexus is built with cutting-edge technologies to ensure a smooth user experience:
+CareerZenith is built with cutting-edge technologies to ensure a smooth user experience:

 - **Frontend**: